invk007/pokemons/README.md

-Simple app which loads pokemons information from https://pokeapi.co/api/v2/pokemon and saves it to files.
+[WIP] Guess pokemon game.

-I use it as example of my coding style.
+I use this repo as example of my code style.